Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 Finally, we examine the possibility that \jz{} could result from solely an AGN, likely one undergoing some kind of transient accretion event.
 AGNs typically exhibit some short-term variation in their light curves \citep[e.g.,][]{shappee14}, rather than the smooth evolution seen in \jz.
 However, \citet{frederick20} report on a subset of peculiar AGN flares occurring in NLSy1s that show smooth, coherent evolution, in contrast to the normally stochastic variability of AGNs.
 One of the transients, ZTF19aatubsj, is highlighted as being spectroscopically similar to CSS100217, which is itself similar to \jz{}.
 Despite this, the photometric evolution of ZTF19aatubsj is much slower than that of \jz.
 It is unclear if these are similar events or distinct phenomena, but it is notable that there is some precedent for smooth light-curve evolution in NLSy1 transients.
 The other transients included by \citet{frederick20} are classified as belonging to the class of transients discussed by \citet{trakhtenbrot19a} that have prominent \ion{He}{2}/Bowen features, or are classified as TDEs.
 Because \jz{} does not show any Bowen features, it is thus appropriate to say that if \jz{} is related to the transients described by \citet{frederick20}, it is likely similar to ZTF19aatubsj, rather than to the other events discussed in that manuscript.

 There are also differences between the features seen in the spectra of \jz{} and those of composite quasar spectra, particularly in the UV, where typical quasar spectra exhibit several lines not seen in the UV spectra of \jz.
 We also observe little variation in the spectral lines of \jz, with only the broad and narrow Balmer components clearly evolving over time.
 These differences from typical AGNs are not, however, disqualifying of a possible AGN origin for \jz.
 The differences between the spectral features of \jz{} and the composite quasar spectra are similar to the differences between the composite quasar and NLSy1s.
 The lack of changes in the prominent AGN spectral features, like the [\ion{O}{3}] and \ion{Fe}{2} lines, does not mean that the AGN is not itself changing.
-Physical models of AGNs place [\ion{O}{3}] in the narrow-line regino, which is several light-years away from the central SMBH and the broad-line region \citep{antonucci93}.
+Physical models of AGNs place [\ion{O}{3}] in the narrow-line \edit1{region}, which is several light-years away from the central SMBH and the broad-line region \citep{antonucci93}.
 The \ion{Fe}{2} is thought to be associated with the dusty torus \citep{marziani01,popovic04}, which in most models is also several light-years away from the central SMBH.
 Thus, it might take several years for changes in the narrow lines and \ion{Fe}{2} to reflect the changes seen in the continuum and broad lines.

-Finally, the X-ray emission exhibited by \jz{} at late times is significantly softer than what is seen in most AGNs, with $\Gamma=3.4$ compared to $\Gamma \approx 1.7$ for most AGNs \citep[e.g.,][]{auchettl17}.
-However, \citet{auchettl17} found that X-ray emission from AGNs becomes softer as it brightens, which is the behavior exhibited by \jz.
-This, combined with the dissimilarities between the X-ray emission of \jz{} and X-rays that would be expected from TDEs and SNe, lead us to conclude that the X-ray emission almost certainly originates from an AGN in \host.
+Finally, the X-ray emission exhibited by \jz{} at late times \edit1{has a power-law index of $\Gamma=3.4$, which is typical of NLSy1 AGNs \citep[e.g.,][]{boller96}.} Further, \citet{auchettl17} found that X-ray emission from AGNs becomes softer as it brightens, which is the behavior exhibited by \jz.
+This, combined with the dissimilarities between the X-ray emission of \jz{} and X-rays that would be expected from TDEs and SNe, lead us to conclude that the X-ray emission almost certainly originates from an \edit1{NLSy1} AGN in \host.

-Given the above, it is highly likely that, while ASASSN-17jz would be a unique event in some ways from other transient events in AGNs, \emph{if it has a single physical origin} ASASSN-17jz was likely a transient accretion event in an AGN in \host.
+\edit1{Based on all of these properties, \jz{} appears to be a unique event that differs in some way from all of the individual transient comparison sources.
+However, \emph{if we had to select a single physical origin} for \jz,} it was likely a transient accretion event in an AGN in \host.